o2ac/o2ac-ur/README.md

 - Weiwei Wan (Osaka University)
 - Kensuke Harada (Osaka University)

-We thank each organisation for their support and for the approval to release the source code.
+We thank each organization for their support and for the approval to release the source code.